Federal judge's son killed, husband shot in New Jersey; Suspect found dead

 WATCH: NewsCopter 7 over the investigation

 Police said the gunman was wearing a face covering and a FedEx uniform, posing as a delivery driver when he arrived at the family home around 5 p.m.
 Sunday.
-Salas' husband opened the door and was immediately shot.
-Her son was then shot multiple times.
+Authorities say Daniel Anderl opened the door and was immediately shot, with the gunman then wounding Mark Anderl before fleeing the scene.

-There was no FedEx truck involved, and the suspect used an ordinary car to make a getaway, sources told WABC-TV.
+There was no FedEx truck involved, and the suspect used an ordinary car to make a getaway, sources said.

+In a 2015 case before Judge Salas, Hollander represented a woman who wanted to register for the military draft.
+He was replaced last June as the woman's lawyer before the case was fully resolved.

+The court docket did not indicate a reason for his replacement, and the woman's current attorney could not be reached.

 The investigation is being led by the FBI, with assistance from the New Jersey State Police, North Brunswick Police, and the Middlesex County Prosecutor's Office.